Air France: Award and recognition

 On 24 June 2024, Air France was voted for multiple top awards by Skytrax; 2024 World's Best First Class Catering, Best Airline in Western Europe and Best First Class Lounge Dining.

 Incidents and accidents

+An array of Air France aircraft at Charles de Gaulle Airport in 2008.
+From afar: Airbus A330-203 F-GZCN, Airbus A340-313 F-GLZS, and Airbus A330-203 F-GZCP, the latter of which crashed into the Atlantic Ocean while flying flight 447.

 Air France has been involved in a number of major accidents and incidents.
 The airline's deadliest accident occurred on 1 June 2009, when Air France Flight 447, an Airbus A330-203, crashed into the Atlantic Ocean killing all 228 on board.
 Another notable crash in Air France's records occurred on 25 July 2000, when Air France Flight 4590, a Concorde, caught fire immediately after take-off due to metal debris on the runway damaging a tire, which produced debris that struck a fuel tank on the underside of the wing, catching fire.
 The fire started to disintegrate the aircraft's left wing and the plane started to tilt to its side.
 This caused the aircraft to crash into a hotel on the outskirts of Gonesse, France.
 All 109 passengers and crew inside Flight 4590, as well as four people inside the hotel, were killed.